thebopshoobop/data_structures/README.md

 ### Python tests are written with [pytest](https://docs.pytest.org/en/latest/)

-If you have pytest installed globally, you can simply invoke it to run the python tests `pytest`.
+If you have pytest installed globally, you can simply invoke it to run the python tests: `pytest`.
 Likewise, if you have [Setuptools](https://pypi.python.org/pypi/setuptools) installed (available in most Linux distros as python-setuptools), you can run `python setup.py test`.